sabegg2/Project3/README.md

 ## Ethical considerations

 The data used in this study was from two anemometers located at a site in North Dakota.
-The anemometers and the data they provide are property of LongPath Technologies, Inc. Since historical wind data is accessibe to anyone who wants to install their own anemometer or from sevearl local foreacsting stations, the data is not considered confidential.
+The anemometers and the data they provide are property of LongPath Technologies, Inc. Since historical wind data is accessible to anyone who wants to install their own anemometer or from several local forecasting stations, the data is not considered confidential.
 There is no identifying information about the site or persons involved, so there are no ethical issues with its usage.

 ## Assumptions made in this study